Paul Formica

-Paul Formica is an American restaurateur and Republican member of the Connecticut State Senate, representing the 20th District since 2015.
+Paul Formica is an American restaurateur and former Republican member of the Connecticut State Senate, representing the 20th District since 2015.
 Previously, Formica was the First Selectman of the town of East Lyme from 2007 to 2015.

 Early life

 Formica grew up in Cheshire, Connecticut, and graduated from Cheshire High School in 1971.

 Career

 Since 1983, Formica is the owner and operator of Flanders Fish Market & Restaurant.

 In 2007, Formica became the First Selectman of East Lyme Town Hall.

 On November 4, 2014, Formica won the election as the state senator of Connecticut.
 On January 12, 2015, Formica became the State Senator for the 20th Senate District.
-Formica represents parts of southeastern Connecticut in the Senate, including the towns of Bozrah, East Lyme, Montville (part), New London, Old Lyme, Old Saybrook (part), Salem, and Waterford.
+Formica represented parts of southeastern Connecticut in the Senate, including the towns of Bozrah, East Lyme, Montville (part), New London, Old Lyme, Old Saybrook (part), Salem, and Waterford.

 On November 5, 2021, Formica was selected by the Senate Republican caucus to serve as the deputy leader, taking the title of Senate Republican Leader Pro Tempore.
 In January 2022, he declared that he would not seek reelection in November.